top of page

 The phases of learning start when you become aware of what you didn't know and have the desire to apply it (Psalm 34:8).
 Learning doesn't have an end point.
 Its a continuous cycle - unless pride or fear stifles your desire.

-2. Once your motive to learn has been triggered, you move into the second phase which is fueled by a desire to spend your time acquiring knowledge so you can become conscious of what it is that you do not know.
-This is where performance tension and anxiety are often confused.
-You are focused in this phase on knowledge building so you are still performing old habitual skills developed to achieve past goals.
-For example, after accepting Christ as Savior, a conscious competent Christian becomes aware of their lack of knowledge in Christ and decides to learn more. so they can walk the talk of Christianity or he/she will decide to remain stuck in old habits or decides not to pursue it (Matthew 13:1-6).
+2. Once your motive to learn has been triggered, you move into the second phase, conscious competence, which is fueled by a desire to spend your time acquiring knowledge so you can learn what you were once ignorant about- you do something as a result of becoming conscious of what it is that you do not know.
+You are focused in this phase on knowledge and skill building so you are maybe volleying between old skills developed to achieve past goals and the new ones.
+For example, after accepting Christ as Savior, a conscious competent Christian becomes aware of their lack of knowledge in Christ and decides to learn more so they can walk the talk of Christianity, however, h/she finds that the old habit coexists with the new (Matthew 13:1-6).

 Pyramid.png